 The data segment terminator for the TRN Reassociation Trace Number can be either the backslash or the tilde.

-Originating International ACH Transactions (IATs).
+ORIGINATING INTERNATIONAL ACH TRANSACTIONS (IATs)

 Participation.
 In order to participate in IAT origination, the Credit Union must first contact the Federal Reserve to participate in their FedACH International Service or a major U.S. bank that is offering this service for correspondent banks.
 The Credit Union will also secure an agreement with a Gateway Operator to originate IATs (A Gateway Operator acts as an entry point to or exit from the United States for ACH payment transactions).